Hypnosis Regression Technique

 The examples below show how the hypnosis regression technique can be used in hypnotherapy to clear client problems.
 In this business we say "It's never too late to have a good childhood".
 You just go back and change it.

-She said that she and her boyfriend were going to go to Bali on vacation in a few months time, but even now she was dreading it and beginning to get panic just thinking about it.
+Her boyfriend wants to go to Bali on vacation in a few months time, but even now she was dreading it and beginning to get panic just thinking about it.

 The standard treatment method for this is regression.